parasshah438/git-cheatsheet/README.md

 </pre>
 <h4>What is git directory</h4>
 <pre>
-	Git directory is a hidden directory that git users to store all the metedata and object database for git repository
+	Git directory is a hidden directory that git users to store all the mete data and object database for git repository
 </pre>
 <h4>Untracked file</h4>
 <pre>
 	Untracked file is file in your git repository that git is not currently aware of tracking Git is not monitoring the file for changes and the file is not included in git history or commits

+	-f stands for "force" and is required to actually delete the files.
+	-d allows Git to remove untracked directories in addition to untracked files.
+	If you want to see what will be removed before actually deleting the files, you can use the -n (dry run) option:

+	To remove untracked files and directories
+	-> git clean -fd
 </pre>
 <h4>Tracked file</h4>
 <pre>